Claude Code Integration Guide --- ## Overview AxonHub can act as a drop-in replacement for Anthropic endpoints, letting Claude Code connect through your own infrastructure. This guide explains how to configure Claude Code and how to combine it with AxonHub model profiles for flexible routing. ### Ke

 Model Profiles

 #### Example - Request `claude-sonnet-4-5` → mapped to `deepseek-reasoner` for getting more accurate responses. - Request `claude-haiku-4-5` → mapped to `deepseek-chat` for reducing costs. ### Troubleshooting - **Claude Code cannot connect**: verify `ANTHROPIC_BASE_URL` points to the `/anthropic` path and that your firewall allows outbound calls. - **Unexpected model responses**: review active profile mappings in the AxonHub console; disable or adjust rules if necessary. --- ## Using Claude Code as a Provider Channel AxonHub can also use your Claude Code subscription as a backend provider, allowing non-Claude Code tools to leverage Claude Code's capabilities.
 This is useful when you want to route requests from other applications (OpenAI-compatible clients, custom tools, etc.) through Claude Code. ### Prerequisites - Claude Code CLI installed (https://claude.com/claude-code) - Valid Anthropic account with Claude Code subscription - AxonHub instance with channel management access ### Getting an Authentication Token To configure Claude Code as a provider channel, you need a long-lived authentication token: 1.
 Run the token setup command: ```bash claude setup-token ``` 2.
 You will be prompted to authenticate with your Anthropic account through your browser 3.
 Upon successful authentication, a long-lived token starting with `sk-ant` will be printed to your terminal: ``` Your authentication token: sk-ant-api03-xyz... ``` 4.
 Copy this token - you'll use it in the AxonHub channel configuration ### Configuring the Channel 1.
 Navigate to the **Channels** section in the AxonHub management interface 2.
-Create a new channel with the following configuration: - **Type**: `claude-code` - **Name**: A descriptive name (e.g., "Claude Code Provider") - **Base URL**: This field will be overridden to the standard Claude Code base URL - **API Key**: The token from `claude setup-token` (starts with `sk-ant`) - **Supported Models**: Add the Claude models you want to expose: - `claude-haiku-4-5` - `claude-sonnet-4-5` - `claude-opus-4-5` Note: These are the unversioned 'latest' variants.
+Create a new channel with the following configuration: - **Type**: `claude-code` - **Name**: A descriptive name (e.g., "Claude Code Provider") - **Base URL**: Defaults to `https://api.anthropic.com/v1`.
+You can point this to a reverse proxy or compatible gateway; AxonHub will send requests to `{baseURL}/messages` (or `{baseURL}/v1/messages` depending on whether your base URL ends with `/v1`). - **API Key**: The token from `claude setup-token` (starts with `sk-ant`) - **Supported Models**: Add the Claude models you want to expose: - `claude-haiku-4-5` - `claude-sonnet-4-5` - `claude-opus-4-5` Note: These are the unversioned 'latest' variants.
 You can also use specific versioned model names (e.g., `claude-sonnet-4-5-20250514`) if you prefer to pin to a specific version.
 3. Test the connection using the **Test** button 4.
-Enable the channel once the test succeeds ### Use Cases - **Multi-Tool Access**: Allow multiple applications to share your Claude Code subscription through AxonHub - **Cost Management**: Use Claude Code alongside other providers with load balancing and failover - **Extended Context**: Route requests requiring large context windows through Claude Code - **Model Flexibility**: Combine Claude Code with other providers using model profiles for intelligent routing ### Troubleshooting - **Channel test fails**: Ensure Claude Code server is running and accessible at the configured base URL - **Authentication errors**: Verify the token from `claude setup-token` is correct and hasn't expired - **Network issues**: If using a remote Claude Code instance, check firewall rules and network connectivity - **Model not available**: Confirm the requested model is listed in the channel's `supported_models` --- ### Related Documentation - [Tracing Guide](tracing.md) - [Chat Completions](../api-reference/unified-api.md#openai-chat-completions-api) - [Codex Integration Guide](codex-integration.md) - [Channel Management Guide](channel-management.md) - README sections on [Usage Guide](../../../README.md#usage-guide)
+Enable the channel once the test succeeds ### Use Cases - **Multi-Tool Access**: Allow multiple applications to share your Claude Code subscription through AxonHub - **Cost Management**: Use Claude Code alongside other providers with load balancing and failover - **Extended Context**: Route requests requiring large context windows through Claude Code - **Model Flexibility**: Combine Claude Code with other providers using model profiles for intelligent routing ### Troubleshooting - **Channel test fails**: Verify the configured base URL is reachable and the endpoint is compatible with Anthropic Messages API - **Authentication errors**: Verify the token from `claude setup-token` is correct and hasn't expired - **Network issues**: If using a remote gateway/proxy, check firewall rules and network connectivity - **Model not available**: Confirm the requested model is listed in the channel's `supported_models` --- ## Provider Quota Tracking AxonHub automatically tracks quota usage for Claude Code provider channels, displaying the current status with battery icons in the interface. ### How It Works - **Automatic Polling**: AxonHub periodically polls your Claude Code account to check quota status - **Storage**: Quota data is stored in the database and updated based on the configured check interval - **Visual Indicators**: Battery icons show your remaining quota at a glance. ### Quota Buckets Claude Code uses two quota windows: - **5-hour window**: Usage limits over a 5-minute rolling period - **7-day window**: Usage limits over a 7-day rolling period The system shows both bucket percentages and indicates which bucket is currently limiting your access. ### Configuration Adjust the quota check interval in `config.yml`: ```yaml provider_quota: check_interval: "20m" # Check every 20 minutes (default) ``` Or via environment variable: ```bash export AXONHUB_PROVIDER_QUOTA_CHECK_INTERVAL="30m" ``` Supported intervals: `1m`, `2m`, `3m`, `4m`, `5m`, `6m`, `10m`, `12m`, `15m`, `20m`, `30m`, `1h`, `2h`, etc. **Recommendations:** - **Development**: Use shorter intervals (e.g., `5m`) for quick feedback - **Production**: Use `20m` or longer to reduce API calls ### Refreshing Quota Data You can manually trigger a quota refresh by clicking the refresh icon in the quota status popover. ### Viewing Quota Status 1.
+Look for the battery icon next to the settings gear in the header 2.
+Click the battery icon to view detailed quota information including: - 5-hour and 7-day window usage percentages - Which quota bucket is currently limiting access - Time until the quota window resets --- ### Related Documentation - [Tracing Guide](tracing.md) - [OpenAI API](../api-reference/openai-api.md) - [Codex Integration Guide](codex-integration.md) - [Channel Management Guide](channel-management.md) - README sections on [Usage Guide](../../../README.md#usage-guide)